 Pressure switches are protective devices wired into control circuit (low voltage).
 They shut off compressor if abnormally high or low pressures are present in the refrigeration circuit.
-These pressure switches are specifically designed to operate with R-410A systems.
-R-22 pressure switches must not be used as replacements for the R-410A system.
+These pressure switches are specifically designed to operate with Puron (R-410A) systems.
+R-22 pressure switches must not be used as replacements for the Puron (R-410A) system.

-Low Pressure Switch (24 size only)
+Low Pressure Switch (if used)

-This switch is located on the suction line and protects against low suction pressures caused by such events as loss of charge, low airflow across indoor coil, dirty filters, etc. It opens at 50 \rangle psig.
+This switch is located on the suction line and protects against low suction pressures caused by such events as loss of charge, low airflow across indoor coil, dirty filters, etc. It opens at 50 $\rangle$ psig.
 If system pressure is above this, switch should be closed.
 To check switch: